 Definitely the summer sublet apartment, which is the most popular option among SLI students.
 The dormitories offer the convenience of furniture, no need to haggle with landlords, and the guarantee of everything working, but that comes with a price.

-2. What are the pros and cons of living in Pennsylvania Hall?
+2. What are the pros and cons of living in Panther Hall?

 Panther Hall is quite nice.
 It is quiet and has a private bathroom in your room.
 The only con is that it’s a slightly longer walk to classes than the Tower C dormitory.
-A double in Pennsylvania Hall costs approximately $30/night (check the form for updated prices).
+A double in Panther Hall costs approximately $33/night.

 3. What are the pros and cons of living in Tower C?

 It’s extremely convenient--not even a 5 minute walk to classes and located right on Forbes Ave., where there are tons of restaurants and shops.
 The cons are that sometimes it can be noisy because it’s used by a wide range of summer programs and camps.
 There are typical shared bathrooms in the hallways, which are gender specific by floor.
-A single room costs approximately $33/night (check the form for updated prices).
+A single room costs approximately $33.33/night.

 4. If I found a place online, but don’t know whether the neighborhood is safe.
 What should I do?